SkylineCommunications/dataminer-docs/connector-help/connector_help/Digigram IQOYA SERVLINK.md

 ### General

-The Generalpage contains general information about the device as well as GPIO counters.
+The General page contains general information about the device as well as GPIO counters.
 It also allows you to select how you want to access the web interface of the device, i.e. through an HTTP or an HTTPS connection.

 The following page buttons are available: